Our GAHLA History

 2010 The Albuquerque Hospitality Games were established to promote friendly competition among members and award trophies to the winning teams for a one year period.
 The Games help to highlight the spirit of hospitality in the city and are a source of pride for all involved.

-2018 GAIA changed its name to Greater Albuquerque Hotel & Lodging Association updating the name and closely aligning it with our national association- the American Hotel & Lodging Association
+2019 GAIA changed its name to Greater Albuquerque Hotel & Lodging Association updating the name after 50 years of its founding and closely aligning it with our national association- the American Hotel & Lodging Association

 For over 50 years, this organization has lobbied the NM State Legislature for expanding the NM Department of Tourism’s advertising budget and supporting responsible use of Lodger’s tax for Albuquerque’s benefit.